Version effective date: 1 September 2022

 We continually change and improve our Services.
-Energage may alter the Services at any time without prior notice.
-We will endeavor to provide you with prior notice if we make a change to the Services resulting in an overall material decrease in functionality of the Services.
-If we do make a change that results in a material decrease in functionality and you have a Subscription, you may terminate your Subscription under clause 8.4.
+Energage may alter the Services at any time.
+We will provide you with reasonable advance notice if we make a change to the Services resulting in an overall material decrease in functionality of the Services.
+If we do make a change that results in a material decrease in functionality and you have a Subscription, you may terminate your Subscription under Section 8.4.

 1.3 CUSTOMER THIRD PARTY SERVICES

-If you use any third-party service with the Services (for example, BambooHR, Namely, Slack or Workday integrations or a web browser), you acknowledge that third party service may access or use the Customer Data.
-Energage will not be responsible for any act or omission of the third party, including such third party’s use of Customer Data.
-Energage does not warrant or support any such third-party service, and you should contact that third party for any issues arising from your use of the third-party service.
+If you use any Customer third-party service together with the Services, such as BambooHR, Namely, Slack, and Workday, you acknowledge that the Customer third-party service may access or use the Customer Data.
+Energage will not be responsible for any act or omission of the Customer third party, including such third party’s use of Customer Data.
+Energage does not warrant or support any such Customer third-party service, and you should contact that third party for any issues arising from your use of the Customer third-party service.

 2 Fees and Payments (Applicable to Subscription Services Only)

 2.1 FEES FOR SUBSCRIPTION SERVICES

-You agree to pay Energage any fees for each Service you purchase, whether you use the Services or not, or use, in accordance with the pricing and payment terms presented to you for those Services in the Service Order, whether you use the Subscription Services or not.
+You agree to pay Energage any fees for Subscription Services you purchase or use, in accordance with the pricing and payment terms presented to you for those Subscription Services in the Service Order, whether you use the Subscription Services or not.
 Except as indicated in this Agreement or required by law, fees paid by you are not refundable.

 2.2 PRICE CHANGES AND USER INCREASES

-Energage may change its fees for Services at any time.
-Except where you exceed the User limit indicated in a Service Order, any changes to fees will apply from the start of your next Subscription Term.
+Energage may change its fees for Subscription Services at any time.
+Except where you exceed the number of Users stated in a Service Order, any changes to fees will apply from the start of your next Subscription Term.